VisualCompiler/compiler-logic/README.md

     _\* These two commands are also part of the build command_

 We also included the test suite of the book "Writing a C Compiler" by Nora Sandler.
-To run these tests, follow these steps:
+To run the test suite, follow these steps:

 ```
 # Build the compiler